Workflomics/workflomics-readthedocs/docs/source/workflomics-benchmarker/adding-tools.rst

 2. Run the tool inside the container
 ------------------------------------

 Chances are high that the tool or container has a specific way to be called, so here are some tips and tricks to try and get it running.
-When the tool finally produces the expected output at the desired location, you are ready to go to the next step.

 To try whether a tool works inside a docker container, you can run a docker container interactively.
 For instance: